Shved15/python-all-interview-questions/questions.md

 6. Security: Docker provides built-in security features, such as namespace isolation, seccomp profiles, and AppArmor/SELinux profiles, which help to protect applications and data from external threats.

 Overall, Docker is a powerful tool for software development teams, offering a range of features that can help to streamline the development process, improve the quality and consistency of applications, and make them more scalable and portable.

+## Tell us what you know about docker components

+DOCKER COMPONENTS:

+1. CLIENT - Docker Client is a command-line interface (CLI) tool used to interact with the Docker daemon (server).
+It sends commands to the daemon, which then executes them.
+The client can be used to build, run, and manage containers, as well as manage images and networks.
+Example: `docker build`, `docker run`.

+2. DAEMON - Docker daemon is the core component of Docker.
+It runs as a background service on the host operating system and manages the container lifecycle.
+It receives requests from the Docker client, and then builds, runs, and manages containers accordingly.
+Example: `dockerd`.

+3. HOST - Docker host is the machine on which Docker is installed and runs.
+The host can be a physical machine, a virtual machine, or a cloud instance.
+It's the environment in which containers run.
+Example: A computer running Linux, macOS, or Windows.

+4. CONTAINER - Docker container is an instance of an image.
+It's a lightweight, standalone, and executable package of software that contains everything needed to run an application, including code, runtime, system tools, libraries, and settings.
+Containers are isolated from each other and the host system, which makes them secure and portable.
+Example: 'docker container run'.

+5. IMAGE - Docker image is a read-only template used to create Docker containers.
+It's a snapshot of the filesystem and configuration of an application.
+Images are built from a Dockerfile, which contains a list of instructions for building the image.
+Example: `docker image build`.

+6. REPOSITORY - Docker repository is a collection of related Docker images.
+A repository contains one or more tagged images that share the same name but have different versions or tags.
+The repository can be hosted locally or remotely.
+Example: `docker push`, `docker pull`.

+7. REGISTRY - Docker registry is a central place to store and distribute Docker images.
+It's a server-side application that stores and manages Docker repositories.
+The Docker Hub is the default public registry for Docker images, but you can also use private registries for security reasons.
+Example: `docker login`, `docker push`.

+Other components of Docker include:

+8. DOCKERFILE - Dockerfile is a text file that contains a list of commands for building a Docker image.
+It's used to automate the process of creating images, so you can easily reproduce the same environment in different locations.
+Example: `FROM`, `RUN`, `COPY`, `CMD`.

+9. DOCKER COMPOSE - Docker Compose is a tool used to define and run multi-container Docker applications.
+It allows you to define your application's services, networks, and volumes in a YAML file and then start or stop them all with a single command.
+Example: `docker-compose up`.